-Dennis Downing bending the note.
+It's important to always give the huntsman, hounds and staff the right of way immediately.
+The correct procedure is to say, "Staff, please," or, "Hounds, please," and to immediately move your horse out of the way, making sure your horses' rear end is pointed away from the passing horse or hounds.
+A huntsmen's voice is used to hunt hounds and is only for hounds.
 The hunting horn allows the huntsman to communicate with his hounds and alerts the field to various different commands.
 The modern hunting horn is made of copper with nickel bands and mouthpiece.
 Unique cow horns and military bugles were used in the past giving the hunting horn icon status in the foxhunting world.
 At foxhound shows around North America, the horn-blowing competition among huntsmen is a thrilling contest with an increasingly larger audience.
-Photo by Karen Myers of KLM Images.